 The most important question is: What is it that you want to convey about yourself?
 And how can you amplify it.
-If, for example, your eyes have been opened from COVID or the racial injustices, you may want to discuss that.
+If, for example, your eyes have been opened from COVID on racial injustice, you may want to discuss that.

-In the Common application, which many schools use, there is a COVID-specific space for students to comment on how COVID has impacted their learning and activities
+Also, the Common Application, which many schools use, has added a COVID-specific space for students to comment on how COVID has impacted their learning and activities

 How Should Students Approach Activity Lists?

 Here is one area where COVID may have helped to put a finer focus on what matters.
 A colleague of mine once said that if they have 14 lines for activities, students will try and fill out all 14 lines.

 In these times, you can’t do that.
 And that leads students to ask some really important questions: Why am I doing it?
 What do I value?
 Participating in an activity should be about more than having something to put on a college application.

 When you do fill out the section, we offer a framework in the book.
 Choose one activity that is so important to you and that you see yourself as a leader.
 For example, maybe you’re the editor-in-chief of the paper or the person everyone counts on to make the shot.
 Next, include an activity where you’re not the leader but you enjoy it.
 Third, choose an activity that reveals the role family, faith, or community plays in your life.
 How have you carved out time to make those things part of your life?